-After spending a few months using Clubhouse mainly as a participant; I put together some thoughts and observations below.
+After spending a few months using Clubhouse mainly as a participant, I put together some thoughts and observations below.
 And to be clear, these should always be considered before jumping head first into any new and emerging social media app.

 Let’s start with the benefits of using Clubhouse for public relations and other marketing communications channels.

 Controlled messaging.
 While controlled messaging has its advantages, it is also something that brands must be careful with when engaging in new platforms like Clubhouse.
-Years ago, my friend Jeremiah Owyang wrote a post about social media participation and highlighted two types of users – corporatists and purists.
+Years ago, my friend Jeremiah Owyang wrote a post about social media participation highlighting two types of users – corporatists and purists.
 A purist is someone who doesn’t want brands to participate in social media and is typically against all advertising within the community.
-They want the conversation to be natural and pure as if it were happening in person.
+They want the conversation to be natural and pure, as if it were happening in person.

 A corporatist is an opposite.
 It’s typically someone who works within an organization and is trying to figure out how to spread brand messages across the platform to reach their target audience.